AntsInMyEy3sJohnson/hazeltest/README.md

 ![Queues overview](./resources/images_for_readme/grafana_queues_overview.png)

 These dashboards give rough indications for how Hazeltest's Map Runners and Queue Runners work (how they work as a result of the configuration encapsulated in the previously installed Hazeltest Helm chart, anyway), so in the next section, we're going to take a closer look at those runners and a concept called "Test Loops", but a little bit of ground-laying work is required first.
+Before we get to that, however, let's address a question that probably has been roaming your mind if you're not on Kubernetes: How do I run Hazeltest outside Kubernetes, or without any involvement of Kubernetes at all?

-### Running Hazeltest Outside of Kubernetes
+### Running Hazeltest Outside Kubernetes
-The Hazeltest Helm chart available in this repository is useful in the sense that it conveniently hides all the details of configuration necessary to connect Hazeltest to a target Hazelcast cluster at startup, but if you've come to this section, it's likely you'll want to know how to connect to a Hazelcast cluster from outside of Kubernetes (or without any involvement of Kubernetes whatsoever, really).
+The Hazeltest Helm chart available in this repository is useful in the sense that it conveniently hides all the details of configuration necessary to connect Hazeltest to a target Hazelcast cluster at startup, but if you've come to this section, it's likely you'll want to know how to connect to a Hazelcast cluster from outside Kubernetes (or without any involvement of Kubernetes whatsoever, really).

-Well, you're in luck!
+Well, you're in luck, as there is both video and text available to address this topic!
 You can either read on here, or in case you're more the audio/visual type, you may find the following video on my channel enlightening:

 [How To Hazeltest 1: Connecting To A Hazelcast Cluster](https://youtu.be/-c5XPT4-daw?si=cmsLt13F3mXgnTca)